Make the most of your CV

-- Learn about the capacity, achievement and relationships criteria we use to assess candidates.
+- Learn about the capacity, achievement and relationship criteria we use to assess candidates.

 - When you’re being interviewed, think carefully about the question.
 Gather your thoughts before you answer – don’t just dive in.

-- Frame your answer to provide evidence of what the interviewer is asking.
-Always focus on what YOU, not other people, have done.
-Be enthusiastic about your achievements.
+- Frame your answer to provide evidence of what the interviewer is looking for.
+Always focus on what you have done.
+Always be enthusiastic about your achievements.

-- Keep your answers relevant to the question and come to the point.
+- Keep your answers relevant to the question.
 Provide sufficient background information to set the scene, but be careful not to wander away from the question.

-- Think of some questions in advance to ask at the end of the interview, so you conclude on a positive note.
+- Think of some questions in advance to ask at the end of the interview so you conclude on a positive and inquisitive note.